Emergencies & Dental Trauma

 How long can I go with a broken crown?

-We don’t recommend going more than a week or so without a dental crown, as it leaves your tooth vulnerable to damage or decay.
-If your crown falls off and your tooth is painful or you notice that part of your tooth has also broken off, call our office for an emergency appointment.
-Otherwise, we’ll want to see you soon so we can bond your crown back into place, but you don’t necessarily need a same-day appointment.
+We don’t recommend going more than 24 hours without a dental crown, as it leaves your tooth vulnerable to damage or decay.
+If your crown falls off and your tooth is painful or you notice that part of your tooth has also broken off, call our office immediately for an emergency appointment.

 How do I know if I have a tooth infection?